 Work Through Your Crazy In A More Productive Way

 This is why I’ve written for sites like Scary Mommy.
 It allows me to take all my instinctual pettiness and turn it into humor.
-Truth is, I’m as insecure and hateful as they come.
+Truth is, I’m as insecure and curmudgeonly as they come.
 I just work that shit out by writing “The Non-Assholes Guide to Dealing with Assholes” and embed my own shortcomings in there.
 Here’s a syllogism to explain it (because I was a Philosophy major for like 7 months in college):

 Shade is much funnier when thrown at yourself